MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAME/app-management-overview.md

 ### Add on and Connect Apps

 At this point, Add-on and Connect apps don't have direct access to the FAME API.
-To manage versions of these apps, you use in Partner Center, where you upload them to the Business Central offers.
+To manage versions of these apps, you use Partner Center.
+You upload the new app versions to **Business Central** offers.
 The apps will undergo a technical and marketing validation before becoming available on AppSource.
-The uploaded apps are then made available for the customers in Business Central administration center on the **Manage Apps** page.
+After passing validation, the new versions are made available in Business Central administration center to the customers that use.

 ## Legal